Predictive inference for travel time on transportation networks: Statistical framework

-Because travel time is an empirical process, and in the view of ride-share providers, where vehicles, on continuous bases, are randomly assigned rides to arbitrary locations on the network, we built on the fact that \(\path\) is a random walk on \(G\) in Lemma~\ref{thm:slln-uniform}.
+Because travel time is an empirical process, and in the view of ride-share providers, where vehicles are continually and randomly assigned rides to arbitrary locations on the network, we built on the fact that \(\path\) is a random walk on \(G\) in Lemma~\ref{thm:slln-uniform}.
 Many deterministic systems are essentially random walks in the limit.
 For example, taking a right turn on every node on a \(d\)-degree graph, where every node is with \(d\)-edges, is a random walk \citep{aldous}.
-If \(\path\) is cyclical, the results still hold, since the subgraph constructed from the cycle is still a graph, and \(\mu\) would depend on this subgraph.
+If \(\path\) is cyclical, the result of Lemma~\ref{thm:slln-uniform} still holds, since the subgraph constructed from the cycle is still a graph, and \(\mu\) \mo{depends on this subgraph}.

-The main proof idea in Lemma~\ref{thm:slln-uniform} comes from dynamical systems literature.
+The main proof idea in Lemma~\ref{thm:slln-uniform} comes from the dynamical system's literature.
 The edge-arrival times \((\tau_{e}, e\in \path)\) defined in~\eqref{eq:random-arrival-time}, can equally be represented by the recursive map